ekrogh/cmake_rnnoise/README.md

 - Copy the content in this repository to the root dir. of your copy of https://github.com/xiph/rnnoise
 - Generate VS2022 solution and build Release x64
 - Enable/disable x86-optimized sources (SSE4.1 / AVX2)
+- Build in Android Studio
+- Build on WSL / Unix toolchains
 - Troubleshoot common MSVC issues (intrinsics / inline asm / missing macros)

 Generate a Visual Studio 2022 solution (recommended on Windows)